NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 ## July 17, 2020
 - Added a context/further reading page that gives a brief overview of the war and the volunteer brigades.
+- Removed site navigation code left over from the previous version.

 ## July 16, 2020
 - Fixed school image sizing bug
 - Made archive page automatically open volunteer biography if the key was provided in the url.